jgrayson-apl/UrbanObservatoryCompare/README.md

-# Urban Observatory Compare application
+# Urban Observatory Compare Tmplate Application
 The Urban Observatory Compare application template allows organizations to host and configure the application with their own content.

 ### How to deploy to your ArcGIS Online Organization